 Abortion is a safe, common health care service to end a pregnancy.
-In the U.S., one in four women will have an abortion before the age of 45.
+In the U.S., one in four women will have an abortion by the age of 45.
+Some states have more restrictive abortion laws.

-Any person who can get pregnant — including transgender men, non-binary people and people of any gender — can have an abortion.
+Any person who can get pregnant — including transgender men, non-binary people and people of any gender who have a uterus — can have an abortion.

 The decision to have an abortion is a personal one.
 No one should pressure you to have or not have an abortion.